-There was a high prevalence of baseline lenticular onacities in the patient population included in the early clinical trials with lovastatin.
-During these trials the appearance of new opacities was noted in both the lovastatin and placebo groups.
-There was no clinically significant change in visual acuity in the patients who had new opacities reported nor was any patient, including those with opacities noted at baseline, discontinued from therapy because of a decrease in visual acuity.
+There was a high prevalence of baseline lenticular opacities in the patien population included in the early clinical trials with lovastatin.
+During these trials population included in the early clinical frials with fovastatin.
+During these to the appearance of new opacities was noted in both the lovastatin and plac groups.
+There was no clinically significant change in visual acuity in the patii who had new opacities reported nor was any patient, including those of opacities noted at baseline, discontinued from therapy because of a decret n visual acuity

-A three-year double-blind placeho-controlled study in hypercholesterolemic A they year, double bind, placeby controlled study in hyperchoice to be in patients to assess the effect of lovastatin on the human lens demonstrated that there were no clinically or statistically significant differences between the lovastatin and placebo groups in the incidence, type or progression of lenticular opacities.
-There are no controlled clinical data assessing the lens available for treatment beyond three years.
+A three-year, double-blind, placebo-controlled study in hypercholesterolemic patients to assess the effect of lovastatin on the human lens demonstrated that there were no clinically or statistically significant differences between the lovastatin and placebo groups in the incidence, type or progression of left tube opacities.
+There are no controlled clinical data assessing the lens available for eatment beyond three years.

-Clinical Studies in Adolescent Patients

-Efficacy of Lovastatin in Adolescent Boys with Heterozygous Familial
+Clinical Studies in Adolescent Patients Efficacy of Lovastatin in Adolescent Boys with Heterozygous Familial Hypercholesterolemia-

-In a double-blind, placebo-controlled study, 132 boys 10 to 17 years of age (mean age 12.7 yrs) with heterozygous familial hypercholesterolemia (heFH) were randomized to lovastatin (n=67) or placebo (n=65) for 48 weeks.
-Inclusion in the study required a baseline LDL-C level between 189 and 500 mg/dL and In the study required a baseline LDL-C level between 189 and 500 mg/dL and at least one parent with an LDL-C level >189 mg/dL.
-The mean baseline LDL-C value was 253.1 mg/dL (range: 171 to 379 mg/dL) in the lovastatin group compared to 248.2 mg/dL (range 158.5 to 413.5 mg/dL) in the placebo group.
-The dosage of lovastatin (once daily in the evening) was 10 mg for the first 8 weeks, 20 mg for the second 8 weeks, and 40 mg thereafter.
+Hyperchoresterviewa - -In a double-blind, placebo-controlled study, 132 boys 10 to 17 years of age In a double-oning, placebr-Continent study, 152 objs to borr years of age (mean age 12.7 yrs) with heterozygous familial hypercholesterolemia (hefH) were randomized to lovastatin (n=67) orplacebo (n=65) for 48 weeks.
+Inclusion in the study required a baseline LDL-C level between 189 and 500 mg/dL and at least one parent with an LDL-C level \$189 mg/dL.
+The mean baseline LDL-C at least one parent with an LDL-o level > los ingot.
+The mean baseline DDL-o value was 253.1 mg/dL (range: 171 to 379 mg/dL) in the lovastatin group compared to 248.2 mg/dL (range 158.5to 413.5 mg/dL) in the placebo group.
+The dosage of lovastatin (once daily in 8 weeks, 20 mg for the second 8 weeks, and 40 mg thereafter.